Pettico Wick Bay

 Check out the LNER website for details

 The Borders Railway makes the region more accessible than ever.
-Connecting Edinburgh with Tweedbank, the line allows for a journey time of just under an hour and calls at 10 charming towns in both Midlothian and the Borders.
+Connecting Edinburgh with Tweedbank, journey time is just under an hour and there are 10 charming towns in both Midlothian and the Borders.

 Bus and coach